-The fast paced, high octane event brings together three of the top four sides on the planet as the preparations for Tokyo 2020 intensify.
+The fast-paced, high octane event brings together three of the top four sides on the planet as the preparations for Tokyo 2020 intensify.

-Having successfully defended their European title in August, Great Britain face the world’s number one team Australia, who will be going for their third successive Paralympic title next year, and Pan-American Champions USA who are ranked second.
+Having successfully defended their European title in August, Great Britain faces the world’s number one team Australia, who will be going for their third successive Paralympic title next year, and Pan-American Champions USA who are ranked second.

 Supercharged and physical, players compete in specially-designed, manual wheelchairs while athletes must meet a minimum disability criterion.
 All competitors were either born with physical disabilities, experienced life-changing injuries or suffered an illness which has affected their mobility.

 Contested by two mixed gender teams on an indoor court, the aim of Wheelchair Rugby is to score more points than the opposition by carrying the ball over the try line.
 This enthralling, action-packed sport is played in four eight-minute quarters, while contact is allowed as long as it is chair to chair.

 David Pond, CEO of Great Britain Wheelchair Rugby, said:

 “We are delighted to return to Leicester again with this tournament thanks to the support of King Power and the Srivaddhanaprabha family.
 With all teams focused on the Tokyo Games in August, the opportunity to play the world number one and two is just the preparation GB needs.
 For those who come to watch you won’t see better, this is murderball at its most brutal and best.”